SilvanTeufel/RandomLevelGenerator_ReadMe/ReadMe.md

 3. Choose the Table in your BP_CompGeneratorGameMode

-4. Choose your ComponentClass (BP_Component) in your BP_GeneratorGameMode
+4. Choose your ComponentClass (BP_Component) in your BP_CompGeneratorGameMode

 5. Fill the Table (for Example DT_ComponentData) (All\Engine\Plugins\RandomLevelGenerator\Content\Blueprints\Actors)